River Avoca: Name

 The Avoca was originally called Abhainn Mhór / Abhainn Dé (great river/God's river); the present name was derived from Oboka (Οβοκα), the name of a river in Ptolemy's Geography, which was thought to correspond to the Avoca (Ovoca).
-Oboka more likely refers to the Liffey.
+However, Oboka more likely refers to the Liffey.

 Industry

 The valley of the Avoca has a large copper mine, and further downstream was the NET fertiliser factory (closed since 2002).
 These are said to have contributed greatly to pollution in the lower reaches of the river.

 Transport

 The railway line from Dublin to Rosslare also passes along the Vale of Avoca, cutting inland from its mainly coastal route and the R752 road tightly follows the west bank of the Avoca from The Meetings to Arklow.